-Without exception, all parents have to make a formal application for admission to a state-funded school.
-Places are not allocated automatically and no student has a guarantee of admission.
-This includes students with siblings at a school or those at a particular school.
-We welcome visits from parents - and their daughters - who are considering applying for a place here.
+Without exception, all parents have to make a formal application for admission to a statefunded school.
+Places are not allocated automatically, and no student has a guarantee of admission.
+This includes students with siblings at a school.
+We welcome visits from parents and their sons - who are considering applying for a place here.
 This is an opportunity to see what we have to offer.
 Visits are not a compulsory part of the admissions process and will not affect decisions on whether a place can be offered here.
 Parents can arrange visits by contacting the school office.